 It's compatible with a ton of apps

 The most important thing to know about the S Pen is that it's compatible with any mobile application that supports the stylus input.
-I tested it with apps like Microsoft OneNote, Google Keep, and Adobe Draw and all three applications recognized the S Pen's pressure sensitivity, though not all of them registered it fully.
+I tested it with apps like Microsoft OneNote (opens in new tab), Google Keep (opens in new tab), and Adobe Draw (opens in new tab) and all three applications recognized the S Pen's pressure sensitivity, though not all of them registered it fully.
 Drawings apps will be more precise than productivity-focused ones, for instance, because they're programmed to recognize the nuance in the direction of the S Pen.
 The point is, you can get professional-grade work done with this tablet.

-The Galaxy Tab S3 also comes with its own Samsung Notes, which is good for quick hits and jotting down random notes when other apps aren't immediately available.
+The Galaxy Tab S3 also comes with its own Samsung Notes (opens in new tab), which is good for quick hits and jotting down random notes when other apps aren't immediately available.
 But I preferred to use the S Pen with OneNote, which is where I typically scrawl notes throughout the work day.
 I appreciated, too, that the S Pen's 0.7mm tip helps make it one of the most accurate styluses I've ever used.